ShacharWeis/Pi-Thermal-Printer-Camera/README.md

-== RaspberryPi powered, Instant Camera with a Thermal Printer and a 3D printed case
+=== An instant camera based on RaspberryPi and a Thermal Printer, in a 3D printed case

 Video :